Tips for Cleaning Your AC System

 Related: How AC Repair and Maintenance Can Actually Save You Money

-5 Steps to Clean the Outside Unit
+Five Steps to Follow as You Clean the Outside Unit

 1. Turn Off the Power

-Switch off the electricity to your air conditioner at the breaker box.
+Switch off the juice to your air conditioner at the breaker box.

 2. Clean the Outside

-Remove waste from the system.
+Take out debris from the unit.
 This includes branches, bushes, weeds and grass.

 3. Fix Bent Fins